zhijiezhang-lab/zhijiezhang-lab.github.io/_pages/join.md

 Prospective Ph.D. students should contact us as early as possible—typically in the sixth semester for bachelor's students or the fifth semester for master's students.

 ## Undergraduate and Research assistant
-We also keep around two undergraduate/research assistants in the lab.
+We also keep around two undergraduates (or research assistants) working in the lab.